 DΓa 21: Flight from Okinawa to Tokyo and from Tokyo to Europe

-Everything comes and passes, and unfortunately, the best of Japan in 3 weeks, including a week visiting Okinawa, has come to an end too.
+Everything comes and passes, and unfortunately, your 3-week Japan trip including a week visiting Okinawa, has come to an end too.
 You can flight to Tokyo directly from Ishigaki (the flight takes around 3 hours).
 Depending on your flight time, you can spend a few hours shopping or enjoying some of the must-see attractions in Tokyo that you missed.
 I hope this travel guide for Japan has been helpful to you π

 Itinerary C: Hokkaido

 The second largest island in Japan and the northernmost one, Hokkaido is known for its landscapes, flora, and snow, considered one of the best in the world.
 Like Okinawa, the culture, cuisine, architecture, and language in Hokkaido are similar yet different from the other islands of Japan.
 In Hokkaido, you’ll find the Ainu people, natives of the island.
-If you’re passionate about skiing or snowboarding, you should include Hokkaido in the best of Japan in 3 weeks.
+If you’re passionate about skiing or snowboarding, you should include Hokkaido in your 3-week Japan itinerary.
 There aren’t many bullet train lines in Hokkaido, and the island is quite large, so I recommend either renting a car or choosing one or several areas that aren’t too far apart and visiting them by train or by bus.

 Sapporo is the largest city in Hokkaido and one of the largest in Japan.
 You’ll fly here from Tokyo, and the flight takes about 1 hour and 40 minutes.
 Being a big city with several attractions, I recommend spending at least 2 days here.

-What to do and see in Sapporo in 2 days?
-10 essentials of Sapporo
+What to See and Do in Sapporo in 2 Days?
+10 Essentials of Sapporo

 - Sapporo Snow Festival: If you visit Hokkaido during winter, you won’t want to miss the opportunity to enjoy one of Japan’s most famous events.
 It takes place for a week in February, and you’ll be able to see true works of art made of snow.